skylerl2/skylerl2.github.io/_posts/2018-12-17-Project Kojak.md

 That was the question I decided to take up for my final project.
 To start out, I retrieved primary and general election data from the Federal Election Commission, as well as state-level economic data from the Bureau of Economic Analysis.
-After saving and cleaning all of this data in Pandas, I computed a modified version of Cook’s [Partisan Voter Index](https://www.cookpolitical.com/introducing-2017-cook-political-report-partisan-voter-index) (PVI) to use in the regression.
+After saving and cleaning all of this data in Pandas, I computed a modified version of Cook’s [Partisan Voter Index](https://www.cookpolitical.com/introducing-2017-cook-political-report-partisan-voter-index) (PVI) to use in the regressions.

 And using these data, I made a logistic regression model using Scikit-learn that would return the probability of each state going for the Republican or Democratic candidate in the electoral college.
 My first regression was using just the PVI and the economic data; my second regression added in primary (and caucus) turnout.
 (I used a modest regularization factor to prevent overfitting.)
-By comparing the two models, I could ascertain what the effect of primary turnout was on the forecast.
+By comparing the two regressions, I could ascertain what the effect of primary turnout was on the forecast.

 To put together an overall election forecast using 51 probabilities (including DC), I ran 100,000 Monte Carlo simulations of the electoral college outcome.
 I assumed some correlation among the state-level outcomes, since polling errors typically aren’t